Joining and participating in Greek organizations is a great way of enhancing your experience at Utica University.

 - A person is guilty of hazing in the second degree when, in the course of another person's initiation or affiliation with any organization, he intentionally or recklessly engages in conduct, which creates a substantial risk of physical injury to such other person or a third person.
 Hazing in the second degree is a violation.

-Utica College and the Inter Greek Council have a zero tolerance hazing policy.
+Utica and the Inter Greek Council have a zero tolerance hazing policy.
 Any accusations of hazing will be taking very seriously.
-Utica College will enforce this policy through internal disciplinary procedures, the external prosecution of alleged offenders, or both.
+Utica will enforce this policy through internal disciplinary procedures, the external prosecution of alleged offenders, or both.
 Individuals who participate in acts of hazing will be held accountable under this policy, all other IGC policies, and the Code of Student Conduct.

-What's Happening at UC
+What's Happening at Utica